sux21/Experimental_Evolution/README.md

 - Do ANI values from core genomes agree with values from whole genomes?
 Do iq-tree results agree with ANI results for the original strains?
 - two samples that don't produce any glimmer outputs?
 - Should I treat contigs as circular or linear sequences for glimmer?
-- how to characterize plasmids?
+- How to characterize plasmids?
+How many samples to use?

 # Key questions in this project
 1. How did standing genetic variation change according to EE selective treatments (high-N, no plant; low-N, no-plant; high-N, plus plant; low-N, plus plant)